nesciens/levitation/README.md

 - Use a locally timezoned timestamp for the commit date instead of an UTC one.
 - Allow IPv6 addresses as IP edit usernames.

-### Things that are broken

-- Ordering is by the revisions of a single page, not by time.

 ### Things that are strange

 - Since we use subdirectories, the Git repo is no longer larger than the